 Doctoral students from the School Psychology program at the University of Kentucky and the Clinical Psychology program at Indiana University-Purdue University participate on our research team.
+We have student collaborators both nationally and internationally!
 Undergraduate students also have research opportunities!

 Alexis Rodgers is a doctoral student in the School Psychology program at the University of Kentucky.
 She is currently on internship at Virgina Beach Public Schools.
 Her research interests include behavioral and social interventions and treatment outcomes for students with ASD, as well as services for parents of children with ASD.

 Venus Wong is a doctoral student in the School Psychology program at University of Kentucky.
 She is currently on internship at Nationwide Children’s Hospital in Columbus, Ohio.
 She is interested in the implementation of evidence-based practices for students with ASD in schools and the burnout rate of teachers of students with ASD.
 She aims to promote quality teacher education and the use evidence-based practices in developing countries.